AM5800/self_drifing_car/behavioral_cloning/Readme.md

 I have tried lots of models with different parameters.
 But they have a lot in common:
 - Models use Convolutional layers with relu activation
 - Last layer contains single "node" - steering angle
-- Mean square error is used as validation loss function
+- Mean square error is used as loss function

 To minimize MSE I use Adam optimizer.
 And to find best network architecture and parameters I use grid search.
 In particular, with grid search I am optimizing:
 - Network architecture